antmicro/kenning/docs/source/kenning-api.rst

 The report rendering requires performance metrics and quality metrics.
 The flow for this is presented with grey lines and blocks in :numref:`class-flow`.

-On target side, the performance metrics are computed and sent using :ref:`runtimeprotocol-api` back to the host, and later passed to the report rending.
+On target side, the performance metrics are computed and sent using :ref:`runtimeprotocol-api` back to the host, and later passed to the report rendering.
-After the output data goes through processing in the :ref:`runtime-api` and :ref:`modelwrapper-api`, it is compared to ground truth in the :ref:`dataset-api` during model evaluation.
+After the output data goes through processing in the :ref:`runtime-api` and :ref:`modelwrapper-api`, it is compared to the ground truth in the :ref:`dataset-api` during model evaluation.
 In the end, the results of model evaluation are passsed to the report rendering.

 The final report is generated as an RST file with figures, as can be observed in the :doc:`sample-report`.